Quantum Techniques for Stochastic Mechanics: The rate equation and Markov processes

-When $K$ has several components, the matrix $H$ is block diagonal, with one block for each component.
+When our graph is weakly reversible but has several components, the matrix $H$ is block diagonal, with one block for each component.
 So, we can run the above argument on each component $C \subseteq K$ and get a probability distribution $\psi_C \in \mathbb{R}^K$ that is positive on $C$.
-We can then check that $H \psi_C = 0$ and that every $\phi \in \mathbb{R}^K$ with $H \phi = 0$ can be expressed as a linear combination of these probability distributions $\psi_C$ in a unique way.
+We can then check that $H \psi_C = 0$ and that every $\phi \in \mathbb{R}^K$ with $H \phi = 0$ can be expressed as a linear combination of these probability distributions $\psi_C$ in a unique way. \end{proof}

+By the way: even in the fully general case, where our weighted graph may not be weakly reversible, we can completely understand all equilibrium solutions of the master equation.
+We do not need this to prove the deficiency zero theorem.
+So, only read the rest of this section if you want to become an expert on Markov processes.

+Suppose we have any weighted graph.
+Write its set $K$ of vertices as a disjoint union of strongly connected components:

+Say $i \le j$ if there is a directed path from some vertex in $C_i$ to some vertex in $C_j$.
+(This is equivalent to there being a directed path from \emph{any} vertex in $C_i$ to \emph{any} vertex in $C_j$.)
+If $i \le j$, you can show that probability distributions that are nonzero only on vertices in $C_i$ will become nonzero on $C_j$ as you evolve them using the master equation.
+In other words, probability will flow from the $i$th strongly connected component to the $j$th.

+We say a strongly connected component $C_i$ is {\bf terminal} if $i \le j$ implies $i = j$.
+The idea is that probability cannot flow out of a terminal component.
+Using this idea, you can classify equilibrium solutions of the master equation for any weighted graph: